scottyschup/ruby-curriculum/language-basics/recursion.md

 recursion and the `is_a?` method, write a new `deep_dup` method that will perform a deep duplication.

-* Write a recursive and an iterative Fibonacci method (method should take in an integer `n`, and return the first `n` Fibonacci numbers in an array).
-Note: Recursion will be used in calculating the nth Fibonacci number, not for building/returning the array.
+* Write a recursive and an iterative Fibonacci method.
+The method should take in an integer `n` and return the first `n` Fibonacci numbers in an array).

+  You shouldn't have to pass any arrays between methods; you should be able to do this just passing a single argument for the number of Fibonacci numbers requested.
 * Write a recursive [binary search][wiki-binary-search]:
   `bsearch(array, target)`.
 Hint: you will probably want to use subarrays.